Newly leaked letter details allegations that Southern Baptist leaders mishandled sex abuse claims

 Moore drew national attention in 2016 when he openly criticized Trump and his evangelical supporters, and Trump responded on Twitter that Moore was “a nasty guy with no heart!”

 Moore describes enormous rifts behind the scenes over the issue of how to handle sex abuse within SBC institutions.
+He wrote in his letter that during the last few years, he tried to smile and pretend everything was all right through his experiences.

+“What [people involved] want is for us to remain silent and to live in psychological terror, to protect them by covering up what they do in darkness, while asking our constituencies to come in and to stay in the SBC,” Moore wrote.

 In the letter, he refers to a “disastrous move” by some leaders to “exonerate” churches with credible allegations of negligence and mistreatment of sexual abuse survivors.
 “You and I were critical of such moves, believing that they jeopardized not only the gospel witness of the SBC, but also the lives of vulnerable children and others in Southern Baptist churches.”

-Moore also spoke of a sexual abuse survivor whose words were altered by the Executive Committee staff to make it seem as though her abuse was a consensual affair.
-Instead of reporting that she had been abused, Baptist Press, which is overseen by the Executive Committee, reported in March 2019 that the survivor had admitted being involved in a “morally inappropriate relationship” with her former professor.
+Moore also spoke of a sexual abuse survivor whose words, he alleges, were altered by the Executive Committee staff to make it seem as though her abuse was a consensual affair.
+The Washington Post generally does not name victims of sexual assault without their consent, but the woman, Jennifer Lyell, a former vice president at the SBC’s Lifeway Christian Resources and once the highest-paid female executive at the SBC, said in a text message that she agreed to be identified.

+Instead of reporting that she had been abused, Baptist Press, which is overseen by the Executive Committee, reported in March 2019 that Lyell had admitted being involved in a “morally inappropriate relationship” with her former professor.

+Lyell, who has lost her job, her reputation and health, confirmed Moore’s account of “bullying and intimidation” by the Executive Committee.

-Moore wrote that someone called her “whore” in a corridor at the SBC.
+In his letter, Moore wrote that he heard someone refer to Lyell as “whore” in a corridor at the SBC.
 The Executive Committee paid her a financial settlement but refused to apologize, he said.

 A spokesman for the Executive Committee did not return requests for comment.

-Moore’s account was confirmed by Rachael Denhollander, a former USA gymnast who outed team doctor Larry Nassar’s serial sexual assault and has since been a prominent advocate for church abuse survivors.
+Moore’s account of Lyell’s experience was confirmed by Rachael Denhollander, a former USA gymnast who outed team doctor Larry Nassar’s serial sexual assault and has since been a prominent advocate for church abuse survivors and has helped bring attention to Lyell’s case.

 “It shows the level of corruption and vile behavior that comes from the leaders in the SBC, the ones who really have the power,” said Denhollander, whose husband is a PhD student at the flagship SBC seminary Southern Baptist Theological Seminary.

-Note: This story has been updated to include a reaction from Paula White.